rpm-software-management/dnf5/doc/dnf5.conf-vendorpolicy.5.rst

 ``/usr/share/dnf5/vendors.d/``
     Distribution configuration directory

+Only files with the ``.conf`` extension are considered.
+Configuration files are sorted alphanumerically by their filename and then read in this sorted order.

 If a file with the same name exists in both directories, the file from ``/etc/dnf/vendors.d/`` is used.
 This implies that the distribution configuration file can be simply overridden